-Persons with no home health events for 2006 are not included on this event-level HH file but are represented on the person-level 2006 Full Year Population Characteristics file.
+Persons with no home health events for 2012 are not included on this event-level Home Health file but are represented on the person-level 2012 Full-Year Population Characteristics file.

-Home health providers include formal or paid, and informal or unpaid providers.
-Formal or paid providers include: home health agency and other independent paid providers.
+Home health providers include formal, i.e., paid, and informal, i.e., unpaid, providers.
+Formal or paid providers include home health agency and other independent paid providers.
 Informal or unpaid providers include family and friends that reside outside of the sampled person's household.